-Your doctor may also order a complete blood count, or CBC, which is a blood test that counts all the different types of cells in your blood.
+Your healthcare provider may also order a complete blood count, or CBC, which is a blood test that counts all the different types of cells in your blood.

-Your doctor may also order a test that measures your hemoglobin to find out how much oxygen your red blood cells are carrying.
+Your healthcare provider may also order a test that measures your hemoglobin to find out how much oxygen your red blood cells are carrying.

 What do my test results mean?

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Results are given as a percentage.
 Normal hematocrit values are different for men, women, and children.
 Normal values are: